Elbow Tendonitis: Symptoms, Causes, and Treatment

 The repetitive motions stress your tissues and cause elbow tendons to become irritated and inflamed.
 Tiny tears in these tendons can also occur.

-Certain athletes are more likely to get elbow tendonitis.
+Athletes are more likely to get elbow tendonitis as a type of sports injury.
 Individuals with careers or hobbies involving repetitive movements are disproportionately affected as well:

 • Butchers